reinhart1010/nix/docs/en/linux/chpasswd.md

 ---
 layout: page
 title: linux/chpasswd (English)
-description: "Change the passwords for multiple users by using stdin."
+description: "Change the passwords for multiple users by using `stdin`."
-content_hash: ca288285460b0745deb395e88c57231e7326b3f1
+content_hash: 935520753e20b7ddf0f917ee18b6ba122259bd1d
+last_modified_at: 2022-12-04
 ---

-This entry is very new in the [tldr-pages](https://github.com/tldr-pages/tldr) project, hence translation data is currently unavailable for a while.

-<hr># chpasswd
+# chpasswd

-Change the passwords for multiple users by using stdin.
+Change the passwords for multiple users by using `stdin`.
 More information: <https://manned.org/chpasswd.8>.

 - Change the password for a specific user: